banos/xxtmp-testmvc/examples/gwt/readme.md

 ## Implementation

-This application is rather different than most of the other TodoMVC versions in that it is written in Java which is compiled to JavaScript.
+This application is rather different than most of the other TobuyMVC versions in that it is written in Java which is compiled to JavaScript.
 The files within the `gwttobuy` folder are the result of running the GWT compilation process on the Java files found within the src folder.
 The UI pattern used by this application is Model-View-Presenter.

 Whilst this application is very different to the other implementations, it still makes for an interesting comparison.
 Large-scale JavaScript applications are often written with GWT or Closure, with the resulting JavaScript code delivered to the client being compiled.